 This Agreement shall be valid from the Effective Date and shall automatically terminate at the end of three (3) years from the Effective Date unless extended prior to its expiry by mutual written agreement of the parties or terminated by either party by two (2) months’ written notice to the other party.

-Infogain can terminate any SOW / WO for convenience after serving 15 calendar days’ notice to the Company or on an immediate basis in case end client terminates the engagement where the services of Consultants were utilised.
+Infogain can terminate any SOW / WO for convenience after serving 30 calendar days’ notice to the ISP or on an immediate basis in case end client terminates the engagement where the services of Consultants were utilised.
+Incase of immediate termination, IIPL shall be liable for 30 days pay in lieu of the notice.
+All payments related to the services delivered during the notice period shall be released by IIPL as per Payments Terms in the WO / Agreement.

 In the event of a material breach of this Agreement, the non-breaching party may, except as otherwise provided, serve a written notice of default on the party in breach.
 The notice of default shall specify the material breach in detail.
 If the party in breach of the written notice does not cure the material breach within two (2) weeks of the receipt of the aforesaid notice, then the non-breaching party may terminate this Agreement by written notice of termination.